yoember/yoember.github.io/index.md

 It is time to practice what you have just learned.

+Let's start with a simple task.
+Instead of directly implement the "Coming Soon" header text in the `app/templates/index.hbs`, replace it with a property in the `app/controllers/index.js`.
+(Hint: Create a new simple property in the controller, for example: `headerMessage: 'Comming Soon'` and use this constant in the template with the double curly braces syntax: `{% raw %}<h1>{{headerMessage}}</h1>{% endraw %}`.)

+The next task is more complex.
 You already have an amazing `Contact` page, where we would like to add a contact form.
-Here's what your solution should be able to do, or look like.
+Here's what your solution should be able to do or should look like.

 * In this contact form will be two fields; one field for an email address and another field for a text message.
 * There will be a “Send message” button.